-- You may hear the emergency siren alarm sound when an active shooter is on campus - Do not emerge until the "all clear" signal is received - Keep yourself and others around you safe.
-Run.
-Escape, seek cover / Hide.
-Lock and barricade doors / Tell.
-Ring 111
+- Find a safe place and seek cover - Do not emerge until the ALL CLEAR signal is received - Run.
+Escape or seek cover.
+Hide.
+Lock or barricade doors.
+Tell.
+Ring 111 and advise others around you.

-Armed offender is inside your building and you can escape
+Offender is inside your building and you can escape

 - Do so by the nearest exit or window.
-Notify anyone you encounter to exit the building immediately - Evacuate to a safe area away from the danger, and take protective cover. - If you get out of the building and do not see a Police Officer, phone 111 immediately.
+Notify anyone you encounter to exit the building immediately - Evacuate to a safe area away from the danger and take protective cover.
+If you get out of the building and do not see a police officer, phone Emergency Services (111) immediately.